Environmental psychology in healthy buildings interiors — biofilico wellness interiors

 For more on what constitutes a healthy building see our dedicated article here.

-When doing research on how exactly the body reacts to different nature-made vs. man-made environments, most ideas circle back to the idea of circadian rhythm and its impact.
+When doing research on how exactly the body reacts to different nature-made vs. man-made environments, most ideas circle back to the influence of the natural environment on human experiences and well-being, particularly through the concept of circadian rhythm and its impact.

 Circadian rhythm is an internal clock that helps signal different processes within the body according to time of day.
 This one biological process can have drastic effects on many other processes such as hormone production and release; motivational drives on cognition, etc.